somenano/SomeNano-for-Wordpress/readme.txt

 * Override default values: `[somenano_paywall currency="usd" amount="0.10"]`
 * Use default values: `[somenano_paywall]`

+= My payment goes through but the paywall stays =

+This is likely due to a plugin conflict, probably a caching plugin.
+Disable caching plugins (and possibly others) to verify that is the problem.
+Many caching plugins let you set exceptions, you should do this for pages or posts that have a paywall.
+Read more about about caching plugin conflicts here: [Caching Plugins and SomeNano for Wordpress](https://somenano.com/index.php/2019/04/24/caching-plugins-and-somenano-for-wordpress/)

 == Screenshots ==

 1. A paywall will appear on a post or page.
 All content below the paywall will not be visible until the payment has been made.